 Where Grifin doesn't win

 The monthly subscription.
-Grifin charges a monthly fee[6].
+Grifin charges a monthly fee[2].
 For a small portfolio, that subscription is a significant drag on returns — if you're investing $10/month of spend-triggered buys and paying a multi-dollar monthly fee, the subscription cost ratio is high.
 The cashback vs. stock rewards explainer walks the arithmetic on how small recurring drags compound against a portfolio.
 For the first several years of a low-balance account, the subscription dominates the economics.
+(In fairness, this applies to any subscription spend-to-own app on a small balance — Slyce's flat $9.99/month included; the difference is whether the price is flat or tiered.)

 Subscription tier changes over time.
 Grifin's pricing has moved as the product has evolved.
 This is normal for a growing app but it's a thing to watch — the subscription you sign up for today may not be the subscription you're paying two years from now.
 Check the live pricing page[2] before committing, not our article's take.